 - These rules are prominently posted at the entrance to the Great Dane Duck Blind and are placed on email confirmations of all Great Dane Duck Blind tickets purchased online.

 Over the last several years the Mallards made several changes to the Great Dane Duck Blind all you can eat and drink area (“Area”) these have become part of our plan and will be part of it for the foreseeable future.

 - End beer distribution as part of the all-you-can-drink Great Dane Duck Blind Area at the end of the 8th inning nightly.
 Two and a half hours after the scheduled game time the Mallards have the option of ending beer distribution in the Great Dane Duck Blind.

-- Provide/hire four off-duty City of Madison Police officers Sun-Wed and six Thurs-Sat.
+Provide/hire off-duty City of Madison Police officers for every Mallards home game.

 - All Duck Blind attendees that appear under 30 will have their ID scanned to gain admission to the area, and all fans entering the Duck Blind will have their ID checked visually at a minimum.